UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ```

-In these lines of code defined above, one needs to specify the [setting for profiling](#https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
+In the lines of code defined above, one needs to specify the [setting for profiling](#https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
 The latter can be split into three main parts:
 - Import `torch.profiler`
 - Specify the profiler context: i.e. which kind of **activities** one can profile. e.g. CPU activities (i.e. `torch.profiler.ProfilerActivity.CPU`), GPU activities (i.e. `torch.profiler.ProfilerActivity.CUDA`) or both activities.
-- Specify the **schedule**; in particular, the following options can be specified:
+- Define the **schedule**; in particular, the following options can be specified:
-  —*wait=l*: Profiling is disabled for the first `l` step.
+  —*wait=l*: Profiling is disabled for the first `l` steps.
 This is relevant if the training takes a longer time, and that profiling the entire training loop is not desired.
 Here, one can wait for `l` steps before the profiling gets started.

   —*warmup=N*: The profiler collects data after N steps for tracing.

-  —*active=M*: Events will be recorded for tracing only during the active steps.
+  —*active=M*: Events will be recorded for tracing during the active steps.
 This is useful to avoid tracing a lot of events, which might cause issues with loading the data.

 - Additional options: Trace, record shape, profile memory, with stack, could be enabled.

 Note that, in the `for loop` (i.e. *the training loop*), one needs to call the profile step (`prof.step()`), in order to collect all the necessary inputs, which in turn will generate data that can be viewed with the Tensorboard plugin.
 In the end, the output of profiling will be saved in the `/out` directory.

-Selective profiling: first start profiling for a large training loop, and once you get an idea about where the bottleneck is, then you can select a few iterations for profiling.
+Note that a good practice of profiling should be based on the following: first one can start profiling for a large training loop, and once we identify the bottleneck, then we can select a few iterations for re-profiling and tuning the application.
+This should be followed by optimising the application and eventually re-profiling to check the impact of the optimisation.

 (visualisation-on-a-web-browser)=
 ### Visualization on a web browser
-To view the output data generated from the profiling process, one needs to install TensorBord, which can be done for instance in a virtual environment
+To view the output data generated from the profiling process, one needs to install TensorBord.
+This can be done for instance in a virtual environment.
+Here we desccribe a step-by-step guide of the installation:

-- **Step 0** : loading a Python model, creating and activating a virtual environment.
+- **Step 1**: Load a Python model, create and activate a virtual environment.
 Load a Python module. e.g.: `module` load python/3.9.6-GCCcore-11.2.0`
 - `mkdir Myenv`
 - `python –m venv Myenv`
 - `source Myenv/bin/activate`

-- **Step 1**: Installing TensorBoard Plugin via pip wheel packages using the following command (see also [here](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html)):
+- **Step 2**: Install TensorBoard Plugin via pip wheel packages using the following command (see also [here](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html)):
 - `python –m pip install torch_tb_profiler`

-- **Step 2**: Running Tensorboard using the command:
+- **Step 3**: Run Tensorboard using the command:

 ```console
 tensorboard --logdir=./out --bind_all
 ```
-will generate a local address having a specific registered or private port, as shown in {ref}`Figure<fig-tensorboard>`.
+This will generate a local address having a specific registered or private port, as shown in {ref}`Figure<fig-tensorboard>`.
 Note that in HPC systems, direct navigation to the generated address is blocked by firewalls.
-Therefore, connecting to an internal network from outside can be done
-via a mechanism called [local port forwarding](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding).
+Therefore, connecting to an internal network from outside can be done via a mechanism called [local port forwarding](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding).
 As stated in the [SSH documentation](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding) “Local forwarding is used to forward a port from the client machine to the server machine”.

 The syntax for local forwarding, which is configured using the option `–L`, can be written as, e.g.: